Ryu Seung-ryong: 1998–2003: Beginning in theater and Nanta

-After participating in the Edinburgh Festival Fringe in 1999, Nanta toured over 20 countries around the world, including Europe, Japan, Southeast Asia, Australia, and North America, and has recorded an audience occupancy rate of over 90% to date.
-It continues to attract 70% of foreign tourists and was gaining great popularity.

-Nanta was the first performance in Korea to introduce the concept of a dedicated theater.
-PMC Production opened a 300-seat theater in Gangbuk in Jeong-dong in 2000, followed by another 300-seat theater in Gangnam in Cheongdam-dong in 2002.
-By 2003, PMC were operating seven theaters.

-In 2002, they made their debut in New York, USA, with a performance on Broadway and an appearance on NBC's Today Show in 2002, predating Psy.
-Ryu's dedication to Nanta for five years stemmed from his unique mix of ambition and detachment.
-"I had dreams of performing on Broadway.
-Nanta is a top-tier show, akin to how actors aspire to work in Hollywood.
+Following its participation in the 1999 Edinburgh Festival Fringe, Nanta embarked on a global tour across over 20 countries, including Japan, Europe, Australia, and North America, maintaining an audience occupancy rate of over 90%.
+It became a major cultural draw, attracting 70% of foreign tourists to Korea.
+Nanta was also the first Korean performance to utilize the concept of a dedicated theater, opening locations in Jeong-dong (2000) and Cheongdam-dong (2002).
+By 2003, PMC was operating seven theaters.
+The production made its New York debut in 2002, with a performance on Broadway and an appearance on NBC's Today Show, predating other major Korean acts like Psy.
+Ryu's dedication to Nanta lasted five years.
+He later reflected on this period, stating: "I had dreams of performing on Broadway.
+Nanta is a top-tier show...
 I eventually left because I felt like a mute without any lines."

-After leaving Nanta, Ryu returned to work with director Jang Jin.
-Prior, due to Nanta, Ryu declined a script from Director Jang Jin for a play called Heotang.
-They reunited for the play "Welcome to Dongmakgol," performed at the LG Art Center in December 2002.
-Despite feeling that he had only regained about 70% of his original linguistic sensitivity after appearing in that play, his acting skills shone through.
+After leaving in 2002, Ryu focused on roles requiring dialogue and reunited with director Jang Jin, having previously declined a script for Jang's play Heotang due to his Nanta commitments.
+They successfully collaborated on the play Welcome to Dongmakgol, performed at the LG Arts Center in December 2002.
+Although Ryu felt he had only regained about 70% of his original linguistic sensitivity after the performance, his acting skills were clearly evident.

-2004–2018: Screen debut and became part of Jang Jin's muses
+2004–2018: Screen debut and rise as Jang Jin's muses

-Ryu then made his film debut in Jang Jin's film Someone Special (2004) as a bank robber.
-He then acted in Jang Jin's environmental short film Has the Rain Stopped?
-In this film, he appeared as a slow-speaking farmer from Jeolla province with a sagging belly, delivering a reliable performance as a father who, though disdainful of his son's first love, still embraced him.

-He then appeared as a rival as prosecutor Seong-jun, a colleague of Choi Yoon-gi (Cha Seung-won) in Jang Jin's film Murder, Take One (2005).
-Although he did not have a scene entirely his own, his low voice and smooth manner of speaking left a distinct impression.
+Ryu made his film debut in a small role in Jang Jin's film Someone Special (2004) as a bank robber.
+He quickly followed this by acting in Jang Jin's environmental short film, Has the Rain Stopped?.
+In this short, he appeared as a slow-speaking, sagging-bellied farmer from Jeolla province.
+He delivered a reliable performance as a father who, though disdainful of his son's first love, still embraced him.
+In 2005, he appeared as a rival prosecutor, Seong-jun, a colleague of Choi Yoon-gi (Cha Seung-won) in Jang Jin's feature film, Murder, Take One (2005).
+Although he did not have an entirely independent scene, his low voice and smooth manner of speaking left a distinct impression.

-Another Jang Jin's short film Someone Grateful screened at 2005 Jeonju Film Festival, showcased him as a mature actor.
-In this film, he played a contractual torture technician, portraying a middle-aged worker permeated with fatigue, unable to receive proper overtime pay despite working overnight shifts.
-His potential as actor were noticed in this his third film with director Jang Jin's short film.

-In September 2005, he was rehearsing for the play Death of a Salesman, directed by Jang Jin.
+His potential as a mature actor was further showcased in another Jang Jin short film, Someone Grateful, which screened at the 2005 Jeonju Film Festival.
+He played a contractual torture technician, effectively portraying a middle-aged worker permeated with fatigue who was unable to receive proper overtime pay despite working overnight shifts.
+His acting potential was noted in this, his third film collaboration with director Jang Jin.
+In September 2005, his work with the director extended to the stage as he rehearsed for Jang Jin's play, Death of a Salesman.

-In 2006, he appeared in Jang Jin's Righteous Ties.